 The aim of this paragraph is to compare the chains via global outputs, used to represent their technical and economic performances.
 Firstly, the chains are compared in terms of their outlet flow rates of minerals and water, depicted in Figure 9.
 The chart shows that the water production varies from one chain to the other and the highest production of water occurs in the chains with two NF units and three crystallization steps (1st and 3rd chains), because a higher flow rate is sent to the concentration step.
 Conversely, the chains with two NF units and two crystallization steps (2nd and 4th chains) show the lowest water production, because part of the water is lost with the effluent of the second crystallization steps, presents an intermediate water production, because the 3rd NF unit leads to an intermediate MED feed flow rate between those of the 3rd and the 4th chain.
-Remarkably, the production of Mg(OH)2 and CaSO4 is the same in all systems, since the composition of the feed is constant and the relevant crystallization steps are present in every system and behave in the same way.
+Remarkably, the production of Mg(OH)2 and CaSO4 is the same in all systems, since the composition of the same way.
 On the contrary, crystals of CaCO3 are produced only in the 1st, the 3rd and the 5th chain because in the other two the corresponding crystallizer is not included.

 Figure 9.
-Outlet flow rates of the minerals (Mg(OH)2, CaCO3 and CaSO4) [kg/h] and of water [m3/h] for the five chains.
+Outlet flow rates of the minerals (Mg(OH)2, CaCO3 and CaSO4) [kg/h] and of water [m/h] for the five chains.